Club members attend several national and local meetings and make sure that heritage and historic issues are identified and discussed.

 There's a useful list of abbreviations on the Inland Waterways Association's website.

 [APPGW – All-Party Parliamentary Group for the Waterways - This is an official All-Party Group of the House of Commons.
 It is made up of Peers and MPs of all parties and its purpose is "to consider matters relating to the system of navigable rivers and canals in the UK, estuaries and lakes upon which boating takes place, and associated activities.
 The coast and open sea are specifically excluded from the interests of the group."
-It has 20 qualifying members, details here.
-This Group used to have Associate members, of which HNBC was one, but this changed.
-It may change again after the next General Election.]
+This Group used to have Associate members, of which HNBC was one, but this changed.]